tjgordon/tapioca/README.md

 **It is highly recommended that you review config file at least once.**

+# Wayland  support?

+Not possible as of now.

 # Credits

   * All the developers behind Linux kernel, python-evdev, PyUserInput, pymouse, xdotool and xinput.